techwork2026/azure-iam-hands-on-lab/labs/05-RBAC-Issues/day-05-rbac.md

 This lab demonstrates that group membership alone does not grant permissions in Microsoft Entra ID.
 Role-Based Access Control (RBAC) must be properly configured to provide access.

 Understanding the relationship between groups and roles is critical for resolving access-related issues.

+### Security Insight

+Misconfigured RBAC can lead to both access issues and security risks.

+- Under-permissioning prevents users from performing required tasks
+- Over-permissioning can expose sensitive systems and data

+Proper role assignment is critical to maintaining both functionality and security in IAM environments.

 ---